“Carbon footprint” is a term you’ve probably been hearing a lot of lately. But if you’re not 100 percent sure what it means, you’re in good company.

 4. Buy carbon offsets

-Which companies are taking climate action and reducing their carbon footprint?
+What are some examples of companies who are reducing their carbon footprint?

 While no company has a perfect track record, there are lots of examples of positive corporate change when it comes to climate issues.
 Here are a few highlights.